Wolfye054/rbyedit/README.md

 Pokémon sprite assets are derived from PokéSprite: https://github.com/msikma/pokesprite/

-Pokémon sprite images are © Nintendo / Creatures Inc. / GAME FREAK inc.
+Pokémon sprite assets are © Nintendo / Creatures Inc. / GAME FREAK inc.

-These sprite assets are not covered by the MIT License and remain the property of their respective copyright holders.
+Pokémon sprite assets are not covered by the MIT License and remain the property of their respective copyright holders.